Updated: Sep 15

-When I educated myself on why your body and brain need certain amounts of healthy fats— monounsaturated, omega-3 and polyunsaturated—to thrive, I began to eat more of them, especially monounsaturated fats.
+When I educated myself on why your body and brain need a certain amount of healthy fats— monounsaturated, omega-3 and polyunsaturated fats—to thrive, I began to eat more of them, especially monounsaturated fats.
 As a result, I felt better.
 My mood was brighter, my hair was shinier, my nails were stronger and my skin was smoother.
 And my period returned.

-Since then, I eat more healthy fat multiple times a day, and typically at least one monounsaturated fat per meal.
+Since then, I eat healthy fats multiple times a day, and typically at least one monounsaturated fat per meal.
 Here are three foods with healthy fats I eat almost every day.

-Nuts: I rotate between organic, unsalted almonds and cashews, but my favorite is almonds.
+Nuts: I rotate between organic, unsalted almonds, cashews, walnuts and Brazil nuts, but my current favorite is cashews.
 I usually eat them in the morning.

 Avocado: Perhaps one of the most well-known monounsaturated fats, I eat this mashed, diced or spread on just about anything, including mixed in with eggs, as guacamole with turkey tacos and cubed with seasoned chicken.
-Avocado blends really beautifully in a variety of dishes at any meal.
+Avocado blends really beautifully in a variety of dishes.

 High-quality dark chocolate (with at least 70% cacao): I have at least two squares of organic, fair-trade certified dark chocolate after dinner.
+My favorite is Theo® Chocolate (I've even toured their chocolate factory.)
 I also sprinkle in Enjoy Life gluten-free, dairy-free dark chocolate chips in gluten-free, dairy-free pancakes, and banana and pumpkin muffins.

 Practice It: Eat More Monounsaturated Fats